-Regional Parks Plan Amendment Bylaw No. 2563, 2017 and previous amendments are included in this consolidated version of the bylaw.
+Regional Parks Plan Amendment Bylaw No. 2646, 2018 and previous amendments are included in this consolidated version of the bylaw.

-LIST OF AMENDMENTS TO Official Regional Parks Plan Bylaw No. 2044, 2009 UP TO (see date at bottom of last page of amendments) WHICH ARE INCLUDED IN THIS CONSOLIDATED VERSION OF THE BYLAW
+LIST OF AMENDMENTS TO Official Regional Parks Plan Bylaw No. 2044, 2009 UP TO (see date at bottom of amendments) WHICH ARE INCLUDED IN THIS CONSOLIDATED VERSION OF THE BYLAW